nendhruv/coins/README.md

 ### Assumptions
-You have node, npm, bower already install on your machine
+You have node, npm, bower already installed on your machine